 Prosecutors claim a total sum of 70,000 euros ($77,800) was paid for the alleged contract slayings.
 The suspected mastermind, Marian Kocner, is a businessman who had allegedly threatened the journalist following publication of a story about him.

-He also allegedly hired Slovak former intelligence officials to carry out surveillance on Kuciak ahead of his killing.
+He also allegedly hired Slovak former intelligence officials to carry out surveillance on Kuciak before his killing.

 Kuciak had filed a complaint with police in 2017 over the alleged threats.
 He claimed that police failed to act then.
 After the slayings, police renewed their investigation of the threats.